 Our mascot is the Honey Badger, for obvious reasons.

 James S. McDonnell Foundation Scholar Award, NSF CAREER Award, NIH R01

 (email is my preferred contact method)

-Current OpeningsI am looking for creative and motivated PhD students and undergrads.
+Current OpeningsI am looking for creative and motivated postdocs as well as PhD students, and undergrads.

 - April 2015 New paper: Unintrusive Eating Recognition using Google Glass (at Pervasive Health)